-One very important thing to keep in mind is that children's needs are not that much different than adults'.
+One important thing to keep in mind is that children's needs are not that much different than adults'.
 I feel that it's an advertisement-driven myth that children need special breakfasts.
-Children and adults have been eating the same breakfasts for hundreds of years, and there is no reason to stop that now just because we have a large variety of super-sugared cold cereals available.
+Children and adults have been eating the same breakfasts for hundreds of years, and there's no reason to stop that now just because we have a large variety of super-sugared cold cereals available.

 However, as a parent, concentrating on making a delicious and nutritious meal for my children helps ensure that I eat a good breakfast as well.
-So feeding your children a good breakfast can help you eat a good breakfast, too.
 It's a win-win situation!

 1. Scrambled Eggs, Stir-Fried Zucchini and Sausage: I find that we do better with a plenty of protein and vegetables.
-This favorite breakfast gives us a good start to the day!
-My daughter has been eating this breakfast since she was quite little and still loves it at age 5.
-So you don't end up using three pans, stir-fry the zucchini in a little fat and salt until soft, remove from pan.
+This breakfast is one of our favorites and it give everyone a good start to the day!
+My daughter has been eating this breakfast since she was quite little.
+So you don't end up using three pans, first stir-fry the zucchini in a little fat and salt until soft, remove from pan.
 Cook the sausage in the pan (I use bulk sausage with no casings).
 Remove from pan.
 Add more fat/oil to the pan and then scramble the eggs in the pan.
 You can also add the zucchini and sausage to the scrambled eggs, but we like to keep them separate.

-I love waking up to a hot breakfast already made.
-I keep this grain mix on hand, and then it's quite simple to throw together the night before.
-It's also perfect for families who eat at staggered times.
+2. Slow Cooker Hot Cereal and Oatmeal: I love waking up to a hot breakfast already made.
+These ideas are quite simple to throw together the night before.
+They're also perfect when family members eat at staggered times.

-This homemade seed-butter is delicious on apple slices and on toast.
+3. Pumpkin Butter on toast: This homemade butter is delicious on apple slices and on toast.
 For a special treat, spread over whole-grain bread (I recommend sprouted grain bread) and cover with sliced bananas.
 It's a nice change from peanut butter, and makes a quick meal on the go.

 7. Fruit smoothies: We are a smoothie-loving family.
-Smoothies are popular with children because they are sweet, and they make an easy medium for adding in probiotic foods, like yogurt or coconut kefir.
+Smoothies are popular with children because they're sweet, and they make an easy medium for adding probiotic foods, like yogurt or coconut kefir.
 You can also grind up chia seeds or pumpkin seeds for more protein.
-Buy some paper straws, and your child can sip their smoothie on the way to school, if needed.
-I don't add any sweetener, but simply add a naturally sweet banana to the fruit mix.
+Buy some paper straws, and your child can sip his smoothie on the way to school, if needed.
+I don't add any sweetener; I simply add a naturally sweet banana to the fruit mix.

 8. Yogurt and Fruit Topped with Granola: Chop up an apple and some walnuts and top with plain live-culture yogurt and a drizzle of maple syrup.
 Sprinkle with homemade or high quality store-bought granola.
 Serve.
 It’s like having a fruit salad for breakfast.